dotnet/docfx/docs/developer-guide.md

 2. We assign a team member when an issue is picked up in review meetings.

-3. Assignee label the issue as `needs-discussion` for group discussion in review meetings.

-4. Assignee label the issue as `read-for-review` for approval in review meetings when the following conditions are met:
+3. Assignee label the issue as `read-for-review` for approval in review meetings only when the following conditions are met:

     - Contains enough details for someone else to start work on it.
     - Contains work items to support the end to end scenario, including internal works needed beyond docfx.
     - No open questions.
     - A draft API proposal to illustrate the change if applicable.

+4. Assignee label the issue as `needs-discussion` for group discussion in review meeting only when the following conditions are met:

+    - The issue can be addressed by different solutions.
+    - Contains enough details for all possible solutions.

+5. Label the issue as `needs-confirm` if the change potentially affects our partners.

 Running the review meeting:

-1. Go through issues without assignees that is not labled as future.
+1. Go through issues without assignees that is not labled as `future`.
 Assign a team member if the issue is ready to pickup, otherwise lable it as `future`.
 If the issue has a due date, assign a milestone.
 We usually have milestones for the next 2 quarters.
 Issues with assignees can start at any time based on priority and bandwidth.

 2. Go through issues with the `ready-for-review` label.
 Remove the `ready-for-review` label to indicate that reviewing is done.
 Add `approved` label to approve the design so it is ready to accept pull requests.

 3. Go through issues with the `needs-disussion` label.
 Remove the `needs-disussion` label to indicate that disussion is done.

-4. Check our issues with `future` label from time to time and pick up from there when we have capacity.
+4. Check our issues with `future` label from every month and pick up from there when we have capacity.

-Additional notes:

-- For changes that potentially affect our internal partners, use the `needs-confirm` label to track these changes.

 ## Coding Guidelines